Q. Do I need to be on my computer right when tickets go on sale in order to get good seats?

 Q. What happens if we plan to be in the recital but then find out we have to move or have something else come up months from now that prohibits us from participating in the recital?

 A. We understand that once in a while, this sort of thing comes up unexpectedly.
 Please just let us know a.s.a.p. so appropriate adjustments can be made to class choreography.
-Costumes are non-refundable once ordered (because the costume companies don't allow returns) but we will make sure you still get your costume & recital t-shirt.
+Recital Fees are non-refundable once ordered (because the costume companies don't allow returns) but we will make sure you still get your costume & recital t-shirt.
 Recital tickets are non-refundable, but you may be able to find a buyer in the Perfect Pointe Community Hub on Facebook.